 UVC rays have wavelengths that range from 100 to 280 nanometers (nm).

 UVB rays have slightly longer wavelengths (280-315 nm) and lower energy than UVC rays.
 These rays are filtered partially by the ozone layer, but some still reach the Earth's surface.

 But in higher doses, UVB rays cause sunburn that increases the risk of skin cancer.
-UVB rays also cause skin discolorations, wrinkles and other signs of premature aging of the skin.
+UVB rays also cause skin discolourations, wrinkles and other signs of premature aging of the skin.